rachitapateldeploys/CTF-walkthroughs/OverTheWire/Bandit/level-1.md

 - Use `ls` to verify the file exists in the current directory.
   `ls`

-- Use `cat` the following command to view file content.
+- Use the following command to view file content.
   `cat ./-`

 Password: `263JGJPfgU6LtdEvgfWU1XP5yac29mFx`